 What a place.
 It never gets old and never fails to impress.
-Last week I hiked the Shadow Lake trail and the Fremont Lookout trail with Chris and despite not finding most of our target animals, it was still a blast.
+Last week I hiked the Shadow Lake trail and the Fremont Lookout trail with my friend and despite not finding most of our target animals, it was still a blast.

 A Sooty Grouse was wandering the parking lot at Sunrise.